High-Quality Axion Dark Matter at Gravitational Wave Interferometers

-{\bf The framework:} Since our primary objective is to compute the GW spectra arising from gauged CS in generic \textbf{\it Category-1b} axion models, the model-dependent details of the explicit particle content are not of crucial importance.
-The key inputs required are the $U(1)_X$ breaking scale and the DW formation scale at which the CS network dissolves.
-Nevertheless, it is useful to exemplify a complete model to illustrate how the axion quality problem is addressed, to clarify the chronology of topological defect evolution, and to explore whether the model offers additional particle physics phenomenology.
+In this work, we demonstrate that even the simplest high-quality axion models within \textit{Category-1b} can naturally give rise to strong and detectable gravitational waves (GW).
+These GW are sourced by gauge cosmic strings (CS)~\cite{Kibble:1976sj,Hindmarsh:1994re}, which generically emerge from the ultraviolet (UV) completion of the theory featuring a $U(1)_X$ gauge symmetry \cite{Barr:1992qq,Babu:2024udi,Babu:2024qzb}.
+The CS network breaks in the early universe due to its interactions with domain walls (DW)~\cite{Barr:1992qq,Kawasaki:2013ae,Vilenkin:1982ks} formed around axion oscillation temperature.
+The overall GW spectrum exhibits a characteristic infrared (IR) frequency, here referred to as the Martin-Vilenkin (MV) frequency: $ f_{\rm IR}^{\rm break,\, MV}$ \cite{Martin:1996ea}.

-For concreteness, we consider a Babu-Dutta-Mohapatra (BDM) class of KSVZ–type axion models \cite{Babu:2024qzb} based on the gauge group $\mathcal{G}_{\rm SM} \times U(1)_X$.
-A minimum of four vector-like quarks ($Q_{iL,R}, i \equiv 1-4$) are needed to realize high-quality axion in such a setup.
-Additional chiral fermions ($N_{iR}, i \equiv 1-3$) keep the gauged $U(1)_X$ anomaly free.
-Two singlet scalars ($T,S$) are required for desired symmetry breaking and generation of these new fermion masses.
-While this field content is only for illustrative purpose, our result is equally applicable to the Barr and Seckel class of models \cite{Barr:1992qq}.
+We show that for a wide range of model parameters, the resulting GW background can exceed astrophysical foregrounds, making \textit{Category-1b} axion models a promising and testable framework for upcoming GW observatories such as LISA~\cite{2017arXiv170200786A}, DECIGO~\cite{Kawamura:2006up}, and Advanced LIGO (aLIGO)~\cite{LIGOScientific:2014pky}.
+In addition to their distinctive GW signatures, these models maintain axion stability compatible with dark matter, a feature not generally realized in earlier heavy axion + GW scenarios~\cite{ZambujalFerreira:2021cte,Dunsky:2023ucb}.

-For the model under consideration, all SM fermions and the Higgs doublet are assumed to be neutral under $U(1)_X$.
-One can identify this gauge symmetry as a linear combination of two accidental global $U(1)_p\times U(1)_q$ symmetries of the model.
-While both $U(1)_p, U(1)_q$ have QCD anomalies, $U(1)_X$ remains anomaly free.
-The other linear combination of $U(1)_p, U(1)_q$ orthogonal to $U(1)_X$ is identified as the $U(1)_{\rm PQ}$ symmetry, anomalous under QCD.
-The charge assignments of the new particle content under $U(1)_p, U(1)_q, U(1)_X, U(1)_{\rm PQ}$ are presented in Table \ref{tab1}.
-While $U(1)_X$ charges of the fields remain same as the BDM setup \cite{Babu:2024qzb}, the other global charges are chosen differently such that the scales of $U(1)_X$ and $U(1)_{\rm PQ}$ breaking are decoupled, as we discuss below.
+{\bf The framework—} Since our primary objective is to compute the GW spectra arising from gauged CS in generic \textit{Category-1b} axion models, the model-dependent details of the explicit particle content are not crucial.
+The key inputs are the $U(1)_X$ breaking scale and the DW formation scale at which the CS network dissolves.
+For concreteness, we consider a Babu–Dutta–Mohapatra (BDM) class of KSVZ-type axion models~\cite{Babu:2024qzb}, based on the gauge group $\mathcal{G}_{\rm SM} \times U(1)_X$ (see Appendix \ref{appen1} for more detail).
+In this setup, a minimum of four vector-like quarks ($Q_{iL,R}$, $i = 1\text{--}4$) and two singlet scalars ($T$, $S$) are required.
+Additionally, three chiral fermions ($N_{iR}$, $i = 1\text{--}3$) are introduced to ensure anomaly cancellation for the gauged $U(1)_X$.
+The global $U(1)_{\rm PQ}$ symmetry then emerges as an accidental symmetry of the Lagrangian.
+Alternatively, one could adopt the Barr–Seckel (BS) class of models~\cite{Barr:1992qq}, which also naturally realize the desired $U(1)_{\rm PQ}$ structure.